becomesco/purple-cheetah/README.md

 ## Creating Purple Cheetah application

 To create Express application powered by Purple Cheetah tool set, `createPurpleCheetah` function is used.
 This is also the main entry point for the application which is used to configure it.
 Application configuration is pretty simple.
-There are 4 important properties in configuration object:
+There are 4 important properties in configuration object (see Snippet 1):

 - `port` - Specify the port on which Express server will be available,
 - `controllers` - Array of controller objects which will be mounted in order,